dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ## 🕛 Orchestration — Databricks Lakeflow Jobs

-The pipeline runs on a **daily cron schedule at midnight** via a Databricks Workflow.
-The DLT pipeline processes all accumulated events in a single nightly batch — producing a fully reconciled, consistent Gold layer for leadership reporting for the next morning.
+The pipeline runs on a **daily cron schedule at midnight (time of lowest traffic)** via a Databricks Workflow.
+The DLT pipeline processes all accumulated events in a single nightly batch to ensure data integrity — producing a fully reconciled, consistent Gold layer for leadership reporting for the next morning.
 Retries up to 2×, with a 10-minute delay, are configured on Task 1 before the workflow alerts and stops.
 The job chains two tasks:

 <img width="1583" height="442" alt="image" src="https://github.com/user-attachments/assets/6b7972a4-4de5-4883-8350-a3e1fc9b0590" />